 On Belkins Growth Podcast, LinkedIn best practices often come up during discussions of various B2B lead generation topics.
 To channel more leads into your pipeline, use the following recommendations from Belkins’ guests.

 Post relevant content on LinkedIn.
 Creating insightful and engaging content on LinkedIn is the number one step.
-Pressure for outstanding content is high, and it is indeed hard to produce content for all your lead generation channels daily.
+Pressure for outstanding content is high, and it is indeed hard to produce content for all your business lead generation channels daily.
 However, you can repurpose and recycle your insights from other channels for LinkedIn.
 Just make sure you adjust them to LinkedIn.
 LinkedIn doesn’t encourage links to third parties, so better post the full-text copy (adding a link in the comment section).
 And use eye-catching headlines and images.
 To play according to LinkedIn algorithms, post at least 2-3 times a week.

 Expand your network.
 Creating content doesn’t work without those who consume your content.
 Search for prospects and add them to your network.
 Use LinkedIn Sales Navigator and find prospects that fit your ICP and buying personas.
 LinkedIn has limitations on the number of connections any user can send out in one day.
 But 30 to 50 connection requests are the norm per day.